leemunroe/grunt-email-workflow/readme.md

 # Grunt Email Design Workflow

 Designing and testing emails is a pain.
-HTML tables, inline CSS, various devices, clients and support for the latest web standards.
+HTML tables, inline CSS, various devices and clients to test, and minimal support for the latest web standards.

 This grunt task helps simplify things at the design stage.